pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ubuntu_install.md

 By default, a new database will be created by the system during the installation process.
 You only need a user with database management permissions.

 If you would rather do it manually, you may create a dedicated user and an empty database.

-So first go to MySQL mode: `sudo mysql -u root`.
+So first go to MySQL mode: `mysql -u root -p` and enter the password you have defined during the installation process.

 Then execute following queries: